heywanrong/heywanrong.github.io/_pages/about.md

 # ✨ About me

 Hi, there!
-This Wanrong, welcome to my wonderland!
+This Wanrong (Galilean), welcome to my wonderland!
 Currently, I am a PhD student in computer sciences at [EPSRC Centre for Doctoral Training (CDT) in Distributed Algorithm](https://www.liverpool.ac.uk/distributed-algorithms-cdt/), which is a fascinating place to generate future leader in data science and artificial intelligence.
 Before this, I obtained my bachelor's degree in Biomedical Engineering with the highest honor from joint education of [Shenzhen Institute of Advanced Technology(SIAT), University of Chinese Academy of Sciences(UCAS)](https://www.siat.ac.cn/) and
 Chongqing University of Technology (CQUT).
 During my undergraduate study, with the supervision of Dr.Wang Li and Dr.Shengping Liu,